The Living Roof

 BRIT researchers, along with associates at Texas Christian University, began work on the project in 2007.
 As the compositions of these ecosystems were described, planting ideas were drawn up for the living roof, as well as design specifications for the planting medium.
 Similar to the prairie soil, the characteristics of the soil to be used on the roof needed to be defined and matched to topsoil with specific microbes and seed bank.
 A matching topsoil was found and transplanted to the roof from Little Bear Aggregate site in Cresson, TX.

 This 20,850-s.f.
 North Texas research site is located on top of a two-story building at the Botanical Research Institute of Texas.
 The overall roof design mimics a natural, thin-soiled, limestone prairie habitat that requires minimal inputs once established.
-The modular roof system is comprised of nearly 5,700 biodegradable coconut fiber trays (BioTray, Tremco Roofing).
-In July 2010, each 0.19 m2 (2-s.f.) tray was planted with six native Texas species (five 10-cm transplants and a sixth annual species from seed) from a list of 38 total test species (Table 1).
+The modular roof system is composed of nearly 5700 biodegradable coconut fiber trays (BioTray, Tremco Roofing).
+In late July 2010, each 0.19 m2 (2-s.f.) tray was planted with six native Texas species (five 10-cm transplants and a sixth annual species from seed) from a list of 38 total test species (Table 1).
 Test species were chosen based on their adaptation to thin, dry soils and their nativity to a specific local habitat, the Goodland Limestone Prairie Barrens.
 The trays held approximately 7.5 cm of growing media with another 5 cm of media below the trays.
 Media beneath the trays consisted of 1:1 calcareous sandy loam topsoil (CSL) and commercial aggregate media (LiteTop mix; American Hydrotech, Inc.).
 Media within the trays consisted of a lower 3.8-cm layer of 1:1 CSL and hadite; an upper 2.5-cm layer of 1:1:2 CSL, hadite, and biologically active Goodland Limestone topsoil harvested from a local prairie; and a 1.2-cm gravel mulch layer on top.
 Layered between the media and monolithic roof membrane were a fine mesh filter fabric, an aggregate-filled drainage layer (Gardendrain GR30 and LiteTop Aggregate; American Hydrotech, Inc.), polystyrene foam insulation, a drainage mat (Hydrodrain 300, American Hydrotech, Inc.), and a copper-based root protection sheet (Hydroflex RBII, American Hydrotech, Inc.).